 - 2/3 cup orange juice

-- 6 medium firm bananas, peeled and cut in half lengthwise
+- 6 medium firm bananas, peeled and sliced

-- In a large bowl, whisk eggs, milk, melted butter, sugar and salt.
-Beat in flour until smooth; let stand 20 minutes.
+- In a bowl, whisk together first six ingredients; let stand 20 minutes.

 - Heat a lightly greased 8-in. nonstick skillet over medium heat.
 Fill a 1/4-cup measure halfway with batter; pour into center of pan.
 Quickly lift, tilt and rotate pan to coat bottom evenly.
 Cook crepe until top appears dry; turn over and cook until bottom is cooked, 15-20 seconds.
 Remove to a wire rack.
 Repeat with remaining batter, greasing pan as needed.